-2010 WATER QUALITY TABLE AND INFORMATION
+2011 WATER QUALITY TABLE AND INFORMATION

 The EPA requires the City of Fort Lauderdale to provide an annual report on laboratory tests taken on its drinking water.
-The 2010 Water Quality Table below provides a summary of thousands of test results and shows that the City's water meets or exceeds all primary drinking water standards.
+The 2011 Water Quality Table below provides a summary of those test results.